Integrating Rasa into Live Helper Chat (Intent)

 cd rasa

-# Change to your python version
+# Adapt to your Python version

 python3.6m -m venv ./venv